 Pair it with: Asparagus, broccoli, corn, cucumbers, potatoes, tomatoes, beets, spinach, and cabbage

-Try it in: Potato Salad with Avocado and Dill
+Try this recipe with dill: Potato Salad with Avocado and Dill

 Flavor notes: Sweet, floral, and lemony; good for steeping and marinating